 Take a day trip

-Grab your roomies and hit the roads because Queenslanders can now take day trips within 150km of their regions (as long as you remain within the state).
+Grab your roomies and hit the roads because Queenslanders can now travel freely within Queensland.
 Need some inspiration before you embark on your change in scenery?
 You can check out our list of day trips you can take from Brisbane here, but please note that Australia Zoo and the theme parks on this list remain temporarily closed.

 Have a picnic

 Lucky for you it is always picnic weather in Queensland, and Brisbane has a wide range of parks within close distance of Student One that you can set yourself up in.
 Try the Botanic Gardens, Howard Smith Wharves and New Farm Park or head across the river to the South Bank Parklands and the Kangaroo Point Cliffs.